Ananthoe/Sales-Data-Insights-for-a-Simulated-Business/README.md

 ## 🧠 Project Summary

 This project showcases an end-to-end **sales data analysis** for a fictional global company.
-It demonstrates my ability to work with **relational databases**, extract **descriptive statistics**, and deliver **actionable business insights** using real-world data practices.
+It demonstrates my ability to work with **relational databases**, perform structured SQL analysis, and visualize insights using **Microsoft Power BI**.

-From database schema design to SQL-based analysis and insight generation, this project reflects both technical fluency and a business-oriented analytical mindset.
+From designing the database schema to building interactive dashboards, this project reflects both technical fluency and business-oriented analytical thinking.

-> 📌 Tools Used: **MySQL**, Excel (for data prep), and business logic for insight generation.
+> 📌 Tools Used: **MySQL**, **Power BI**, Excel (for data prep)

 ---

 ## 🎯 Objectives

-- Design a normalized **relational database schema** in MySQL.
+- Design a normalized relational database in **MySQL**
-- Upload and clean raw data from Excel sheets using Table Data Import Wizard.
+- Upload raw Excel data and apply SQL-based transformation
-- Perform exploratory and diagnostic analysis through SQL queries.
+- Extract key metrics and business trends using queries
-- Extract trends, profitability insights, and market segmentation details.
+- Import structured data into **Power BI** and build a dashboard
-- Translate findings into a format suitable for executive decision-making.
+- Deliver executive-level insights through interactive visuals

 ---